 Laird Schaub teaches an excellent online course on membership thru the Foundation for Intentional Communities.
 This is a great place to start.
 As you get more clear on all aspects of your needs and plans, a consultant can help you refine your processes further according to your specific needs and intentions.

-These consultants have experience with diversity, equity, and inclusion.
-Intentional communities often have difficulty recruiting and retaining diverse members.
+These consultants can also help members understand and work thru challenges in understanding others and cooperating, as members from diverse cultures and backgrounds work together.
+For example, intentional communities often have difficulty recruiting and retaining ethnically diverse members.
 Many intentional communities want to attract members who differ from the local norm in race, gender, sexuality, education, socioeconomic status, or disability.
-Hiring a DEI consultant can help you better understand the barriers to inclusive community-building, and provide solutions moving forward.
-These consultants can also help members understand and work thru challenges in understanding others and cooperating as diverse cultures work together.
+Hiring a diversity consultant can help you better understand the barriers to inclusive community-building, and provide solutions moving forward.

 The Foundation for Intentional Communities offers an excellent online course on diversity in intentional community.